axllent/golp/README.md

     dist: themes/site/dist/js
     name: site scripts

-## Copy does not support merging or compressing of files, but will simply
+## Copy all matching files from the src directories to the dist directories.
-## copy all matching files in the src directory to the dist directory.
+## This does not support merging or compressing of files do dist should be a directory name.
 copy:
   - src:
       - themes/site/src/images/**